Pilgrimage for COP26

 Leith, Edinburgh taken by Anna Jane

-I recently lead a walk in Leith focused on some of the women who lived there in the past (Walking Between Worlds) although I was unable to find much information about women from Shetland.
-I am on the look-out for stories about women from these far-flung northern Isles, accounts of the sea trip (the route has been discontinued), or people who have passed-down tales from friends and relations.
+I recently lead a walk in Leith focused on some of the women who lived there in the past (Walking Between Worlds).
+In research for that project, I was unable to find much information about women from Shetland who might be buried in Edinburgh, so I am on the look-out for stories about the women from these far-flung northern Isles who visited and traded with the mainland, for accounts of the sea trip (the route has been discontinued), or people who have passed-down tales from friends and relations.
+Please do get in touch if you have any information.

 Photo courtesy of Visit Scotland

-1. Get a female perspective of the Isles – now and in the past
+1. To get a female perspective of the Isles – now and in the past

-2. Look at the topic of ‘home’: leaving home, returning, living and working there and away, in general
+2. To look at the topic of ‘home’: leaving home, returning, living and working there and away, in general

-3. Start to understand a particularly female viewpoint of home and belonging, specifically the northernmost islands which have a chequered relationship with Scotland and Scandinavia.
+3. To start to understand a particularly female viewpoint of home and belonging, specifically the northernmost islands which have a chequered relationship with Scotland and Scandinavia.

 Walking Between Worlds – 3